 CAITLIN: Well, she was gonna try, but it was shown that King Il is pretty stubborn himself.

 PETER: Yeah, I mean it was a maybe, but definitely that would’ve maybe been the first thing to try rather than regicide.
 That would usually be the last option on my flow chart of possible ways to wrest control of the kingdom.
-So he’s definitely a jumped the gun type, so that might be kind of setting the ground work for why he maybe isn’t a great ruler, ’cause he definitely jumped to the worst thing you can do first, right?
+So he’s definitely a jumped-the-gun type, so that might be setting the groundwork for why he maybe isn’t a great ruler, ’cause he definitely jumped to the worst thing you can do first, right?

-PETER: So I guess a lot of the divine mandate “who’s right” type of thing really kind of relies on how they reveal the back story regarding whether her dad was a good person or a bad person, since they’ve given us hints that he was one or the other
+PETER: So I guess a lot of the divine mandate “who’s right” type of thing really relies on how they reveal the backstory regarding whether her dad was a good person or a bad person, since they’ve given us hints that he was one or the other

 PETER: Yeah, so she’s gonna learn a lot about—